aogriffiths/do/content/blog/2023_04_rowing_assistant/01_introdution.md

 ---

 Home Assistant is a fantastic way to bring all your smart devices together in to one smart home.
-With very little effort you get a slick UI, companion app, remote access (courtesy of Nubu Casa), user configurable automations and much more.
+It gives you a slick UI, companion app, remote access (courtesy of Nubu Casa), user configurable automations and much more.
 But it’s not limited to your home.

 This series of posts will show you how to do a few things beyond the basics, like: